 Wrap failure was reported by one RCT59 which reported no difference in fundoplication wrap failure between robotic and laparoscopic fundoplication.
 One patient out of 20 patients randomized to robotic fundoplication experienced wrap failure, compared to zero of 20 patients randomized to laparoscopic fundoplication (RR = 3.00, 95%CI = 0.13, 69.52).
 One cohort study reported a rate of zero wrap failures for both 45 robotic fundoplications and 137 laparoscopic fundoplications.60

-Three cohort studies compared symptom control in pediatric patients66-68 (Figure 13).
+Symptom control: Three cohort studies compared symptom control in pediatric patients66-68 (Fig. 13).
 Overall there was no difference between robotic (n=41) and laparoscopic (n=41) fundoplication for symptom control in these three studies (RR = 1.00, 95%CI = 0.93, 1.07, I2 = 0%).
 There were no RCTs comparing symptom control between laparoscopic and robotic fundoplication in children.

 Figure 13.
 Symptom control in pediatric patients laparoscopic compared to robotic fundoplication.